fiji-flo/duell/README.md

 ### How to Play a Round

-Please take the time to watch an episode (of the german version) of family feud.
+Please take the time to watch an episode (of the German version) of family feud.
 The controls are very basic.
 Click on the according answer button and the answer will appear.
-After a short dealy the corresponding points will appear.
+After a short delay the corresponding points will appear.

-If someone gives a wrong answer during the inital fight that decides which team will play the round press the *Wrong(non counting)* button to get the wrong answer buzzer sound.
+If someone gives a wrong answer during the initial fight that decides which team will play the round press the *Wrong(non counting)* button to get the wrong answer buzzer sound.